newmediacampaigns/eta/README.md

 <span align="center">

-**You're viewing the source for Eta v3, which we just released!
-For v2, visit [the old branch](https://github.com/eta-dev/eta/tree/v2).**
+**🚀 Browser-Optimized Fork: This is a customized version of Eta v3 specifically optimized for browser-only usage with unified includes and simplified template resolution.**

 </span>

 ## Summary

-Eta is a lightweight and blazing fast embedded JS templating engine that works inside Node, Deno, and the browser.
-It's written in TypeScript and emphasizes great performance, configurability, and small bundle size.
+Eta is a lightweight and blazing fast embedded JS templating engine optimized for browser use.
+This fork is specifically tailored for browser-only usage with simplified APIs and smaller bundle sizes.
+It's written in TypeScript and emphasizes great performance, configurability, and ease of use.

 ### 🌟 Features

 - 📦 0 dependencies
-- 💡 Only ~3.5 KB minzipped
+- 💡 Only ~2.5 KB minzipped (browser-optimized)
 - ⚡️ Written in TypeScript
-- ✨ Deno support (+ Node and browser)
+- 🌐 **Browser-first design** with simplified APIs
 - 🚀 Super Fast
 - 🔧 Configurable
   - Plugins, custom delimiters, caching
 - 🔨 Powerful
-  - Precompilation, partials, async
+  - Precompilation, **unified includes**, async support
   - **Layout support**!
+  - **No @ prefix required** for template names
 - 🔥 Reliable
   - Better quotes/comments support
     - _ex._ `{{ someval + "string }}" }}` compiles correctly, while it fails with doT or EJS